IBM/CodeEngine/thumbnail/README.md

 Build run succeeded status: 'Unknown'
 Build run succeeded status: 'True'
 Build run completed successfully.
-Run 'ibmcloud ce buildrun get -n eventer-run-210402-183139464' to check the build run status.
+Run 'ibmcloud ce buildrun get -n eventer-build-run-210402-183139464' to check the build run status.
 OK
 ```

-Now we can finally deploy our new applcation.
-You'll notice that the command
+Now we can finally deploy our new applcation to receive the events.
+You'll
+notice that the command
 looks very similar to the `app create` command we used for the webapp, but
 there is one additional parameter (`--registry-secret`) that we need to pass-in
 because the image is stored in our private ICR namespaces, so Code Engine will